ThriveCart Review Summary

 Unfortunately, ThriveCart doesn’t have native membership integrations for Kajabi and Thinkific users yet.

 However, these users have used Zapier to integrate to ThriveCart.
 There are support articles in the knowledge base and people who’ve done this in the Facebook group.

 When it comes to payment gateways, ThriveCart offers more than just Stripe and PayPal.

-ThriveCart is continuously adding more integrations with their checkout software.
+ThriveCart is continuously adding multiple payment options with its checkout software.

 So, expect these lists to grow!